 Target: Renegade and its mummy adopted a gritty, urban theme set on the inhospitable streets of a gangster infested Brooklyn neighbourhood.
 Both were heavily inspired by the New York turf warfare depicted in Walter Hill’s 1979 action movie, The Warriors, albeit with a heightened emphasis on the aspirational heroism concept.
 Gamers lapped it up without drawing breath.

-When the follow-up sequel transpired in 1989, the setting was switched to four disparate periods throughout history and the story supplanted with a time travel schtick popularised by movie series such as Back to the Future and Bill and Ted.
+When the follow-up sequel transpired in 1989, the setting was switched to four disparate periods throughout history and the story supplanted with a time travel schtick popularized by movie series such as Back to the Future and Bill and Ted.
 Oh, and that other franchise involving a policeman’s phone box time-leaping gizmo.
 The name escapes me.
 Never mind, no-one watched that anyway.

 Renegade III ushered in the return of the cliche girlfriend-saving plot, only this time round she’s been kidnapped by aliens from the future, for no discernible reason.
 Rather than hitting the fast-forward button from the outset we first traipse through three other well-trodden scenarios battling baddies appropriate to the aeon.

-Despite receiving some positively refulgent reviews from the press at the time, fans of the series were outraged at the butchery of their beloved brawler, not least due to the retraction of the two player option and end of level bosses.
+Despite receiving some positively refulgent reviews from the press at the time, fans of the series were outraged at the butchery of their beloved brawler, not least due to the retraction of the two-player option and end of level bosses.
 Remember the dominatrix Big Bertha?
 You would if she’d sat on you!

 “Renegade III is an excellent beat-’em-up, with a great sense of humour which should appeal even to people, like me, who don’t usually like this type of game.
 Ocean/Imagine have done it again!”